Sunday, August 4, 2024

 THE KILLER INSIDE ME/SAVAGE NIGHT -- Several episodes keep coming back to the running subplot about Harvey Dent running for Gotham's mayor, including how he started accepting financial aid from Boss Thorne.
 Then at the end of NOCTURNE he betrayed the gangster and got a faceful of acid.
 He struggles with his mutilated appearance, and eventually goes over the dark side and starts killing Thorne's minions, though this Dent never takes on the "double-ness theme" of the comics villain.
 I won't reveal his fate, but I found it even more underwhelming that the one Dent suffered in Nolan's DARK KNIGHT.
 One of the few effective moments involves the aforementioned relationship between Batman and Alfred, but little else resonates.
 Finally, the Joker, conspicuous by his absence, is teased as an opponent for the probably inevitable Season 2.

 My spot-analysis of the series is that, in the creators' quest to avoid duplicating the 1990s show, they sacrificed the intense tone of "noir poetry" that had been used for both down-and-dirty crimes and absurd super-villainy.
 The 1990s series took some inspiration from the successful Tim Burton live-action movies, but it's likely the Matt Reeves BATMAN is one of the new models, and thus CRUSADER sacrifices poetry for a mannered naturalism.
-Head writer Ed Brubaker was a natural choice for this creative choice, and though I don't know all of Brubaker's comics-work, I found his CATWOMAN run marked by the same dull naturalism I see here.
+Head writer Ed Brubaker was a natural choice for this creative orientation, and though I don't know all of Brubaker's comics-work, I found his CATWOMAN run marked by the same dull naturalism I see here.
 No matter how successful the streaming show may be, I predict that the desire to keep CRUSADER distinct from the original Timm-verse will remain paramount, and that there will be no real chance for significant improvement.

 No comments: